A Carbondale man has been charged after a report of shots fired - NewsBreak

 CARBONDALE – Carbondale Police are still looking for a suspect involved in a shooting October 23 in the 200 block of West College Street.
 Police say 20-year-old Daurice T. Morse of Cairo is wanted on an arrest warrant for First Degree Murder and Aggravated Battery with a Firearm.
 His bond has been set at $2 million.
 Morse is considered armed and dangerous.

+Arrest made Monday at Marion High School in connection to fatal Carbondale shooting

 MARION, Ill.
-(KFVS) - A high schooler was arrested in connection with a deadly Carbondale shooting.
-According to Marion police, they arrested a 15-year-old male at Marion High School on Monday, October 31 on a warrant for felony unlawful use of a weapon.
-According to Marion police, this is in...
+(WJPF) – A teenager was arrested Monday morning at the Marion High School in connection to a fatal Carbondale shooting.
+According to Marion Police, an officer at the school recognized the teen known to be wanted on a warrant.
+Marion Police say the officer first tried talking to the teen.
+When that didn’t work, the officer attempted to take the teen into custody, which the teen resisted.
+School monitors and other students then got involved and the incident got physical.
+No injuries were reported.

-Student arrested at Marion High School in connection to fatal Carbondale shooting, police say
+Police arrest Marion High School student wanted on warrant in connection to deadly Carbondale shooting

-MARION, IL — A Marion High School student was arrested today in connection to his possible involvement in a fatal Carbondale shooting.
-According to a Monday release from the Marion Police Department, the student was wanted for a felony Unlawful Use of a Weapon warrant in connection to the shooting.
-An officer at the school reportedly recognized the student and knew there was an active warrant out for his arrest.

 KFVS12